paddyw11/paiges-books/README.md

 ### Cloning and Forking
 #### Fork

-1. On Github.com, navigate to the Paige's Books repositry [here](https://github.com/paddyw11/paiges-books)
+1. On Github.com, navigate to the Paige's Books repository [here](https://github.com/paddyw11/paiges-books)
 2. In the top right hand corner click on 'Fork'.
-3. By defualt, forksare named the same as their parent repository.
+3. By default, forks are named the same as their parent repository.
 You can change the name of the fork to distinguish it.
 4. Add a description of your fork.
 5. Click 'Create Fork'.